 The book was designed through a collaboration with graphic designer Amy Rodchester, to offer an inventive and playful way of experiencing a story.
 Subtly referenced motifs aimed to capture fleeting moments from an infinite myth; with Lord Whitney finding themselves acting as an omniscient narrator in a never-ending novel.
 The project was supported by Arts Council England’s Grants for the Arts.

 The exhibition took place in Leeds’ Colours May Vary in March 2014, giving audiences a chance to view the beautifully shot individual images in a gallery setting, before delving into the book for the first time.
-Lord Whitney never do anything half-heartedly, so the launch event welcomed guests with food from Food_&, drinks by The Social, and an incredible introductory talk by Folklore expert and social psychologist Stephen Sayers.
+Lord Whitney never do anything half-heartedly, so the launch event welcomed guests with food from Food_& and drinks by The Social, and an incredible introductory talk by Folklore expert and social psychologist Stephen Sayers.
 Stephen became an important part of the project after he made an inspiring speech at an earlier Lore of the North event, ‘The Importance of Folklore’.
 It brought together a panel of experts in the field of Folklore and led to Stephen sharing his wealth of knowledge with us, and writing the book’s foreword.